TaishiUeda/JackOfAllTrades/SqliteFetcher/README.md

 ExecResult_t res = sql_fetch.exec(str, err_msg);
 ```

-And, below is a code to get certain columns and save it into a ontainer;
+And, below is a code to get certain columns and save it into a container;

 ```cpp
 //Execute a query to "SELECT"